 All modules loaded into the kernel are listed in /proc/modules.
 Go ahead and cat that file to see that your module is really a part of the kernel.
 Congratulations, you are now the author of Linux kernel code!
-When the novelty wares off, remove your module from the kernel by using rmmod hello-1.
+When the novelty wears off, remove your module from the kernel by using rmmod hello-1.
 Take a look at /var/log/messages just to see that it got logged to your system logfile.

-Here's another exercise to the reader.
-See that comment above the return statement in init\module()?
-Change the return value to something non-zero, recompile and load the module again.
+Here's another exercise for the reader.
+See that comment above the return statement in init_module()?
+Change the return value to something negative, recompile and load the module again.
 What happens?